Shrey-Deshmukh/image-effects-lab/README.md

 Users can upload an image and apply various visual transformations, with the results rendered instantly on an HTML canvas.

-<--!## Motivation & Background
-This project was built as a hands-on exercise to better understand how images can be manipulated at the pixel level in the browser.
-Rather than relying on external libraries or prebuilt filters, the goal was to manually implement visual effects by iterating over pixel data and modifying color channels directly.

-Image Effects Lab is intentionally designed as a lightweight and exploratory project, focusing on learning, experimentation, and visual feedback rather than production-grade image editing.
--->
 ## How It Works
 The application follows a simple processing flow: